-Do you drive a car manufactured within the last 10 years?
-If yes, do you know where your vehicle manufacturer wants you to take it for repairs, in the event of a collision?
+Do you drive a car manufactured within the last ten years?
+If yes, do you know where your vehicle manufacturer wants you to take it for repairs in case of a collision?
 Over the past several years, as cars have become ever-more technologically complex, growing numbers of auto manufacturers have created Factory Certified Collision Certification programs.
 Factory Certified Collision Centers are properly trained & equipped to restore your vehicle to its original factory specifications.
 This includes the ability to accurately re-calibrate the electronic safety components of the vehicle, as well as ensure genuine parts are used for proven fit & quality.
 Manufacturers from Audi to Subaru now offer these programs to ensure that, after a collision repair, your automobile is returned to you in like-new condition, including the protective capabilities that kept you safe in the first place.

-The choice of where to take your car for repairs is legally your choice to make – your insurer doesn’t get to choose for you.
+The choice of where to take your car for repairs is legally your choice – your insurer doesn’t get to choose for you.
 Here are some common myths about collision repair that Precision Body & Paint would like to share:

 Myth 1: I have to use the repair shop my insurance recommends.

 False!
 Here in Oregon, an insurance company can’t legally force you to use a particular repair shop as a condition for payment.
-You have a right to take your car to the shop recommended by your auto maker, regardless of where you are insured, or what shop your insurer recommends.
+You have a right to take your car to the shop recommended by your automaker, regardless of where you are insured or what shop your insurer recommends.

 False!
 Insurance companies don’t guarantee the quality of repair work – repair shops do.
 All the more reason to select a repair shop certified by your manufacturer!

 Myth 3: All body shops use similar repair practices.
 False!
 Precision’s Factory Certified collision care sets us apart.
-We go beyond just restoring your car’s outer appearance, to restoring quality & crash-worthiness as per your manufacturer’s guidelines.
+We go beyond just restoring your car’s outer appearance to restoring quality & crash-worthiness as per your manufacturer’s guidelines.

 Remember: The best time to choose your repair shop is before a collision…so check your vehicle manufacturer’s recommendations today!
 Chances are that with our 30+ factory certifications, Precision Body & Paint will appear on the list.